coreos/coreos-kubernetes/Documentation/deploy-master.md

-# Deploy Kubernetes Master Machine
+# Deploy Kubernetes Master Node(s)

-Boot a single CoreOS machine which will be used as the Kubernetes master.
+Boot a single CoreOS machine which will be used as the Kubernetes master node.
 You must use a CoreOS version 773.1.0+ on the Alpha or Beta channel for the `kubelet` to be present in the image.

 See the [CoreOS Documentation](https://coreos.com/os/docs/latest/) for guides on launching nodes on supported platforms.

-Manual configuration of the required Master services is explained below, but most of the configuration could also be done with cloud-config, aside from placing the TLS assets on disk.
+Manual configuration of the required master node services is explained below, but most of the configuration could also be done with cloud-config, aside from placing the TLS assets on disk.
 These secrets shouldn't be stored in cloud-config for enhanced security.

+The instructions below configure the required master node services using two main directories:

+* `/etc/kubernetes/manifests` for services that the kubelet should run on every master node
+* `/srv/kubernetes/manifests` for services that should run only on a single master node at a time (determined by a leader election).
+The podmaster on that node manages the startup of these services by copying their manifests from here to the `/etc/kubernetes/manifests` directory, and the kubelet picks them up from there.

+It is vital to understand the distinction between the two and ensure that the scheduler and controller manager manifests are not accidentally placed directly in the `/etc/kubernetes/manifests` directory.

-If you are deploying multiple master nodes in a high-availability cluster, these instructions can be repeated for each master node you wish to launch.
+If you are deploying multiple master nodes in a high-availability cluster, these instructions can be repeated for each one you wish to launch.

 ## Configure Service Components